PetervanLunteren/EcoAssist/README.md

 Camera trap images taken from [Missouri camera trap database](https://lila.science/datasets/missouricameratraps).
 Photo of street taken from [pixabay](https://pixabay.com/photos/dog-classics-stray-pup-team-6135495/).

 ## Users
 Here is a map of the users which have let me know that they're using EcoAssist.
-Are you also a user and not on this map?
-Let me know!
+Are you also a user and not on this map? [let me know](mailto:petervanlunteren@hotmail.com)!
 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/users.jpg" width=60% height="auto" />
 </p>